UnclePhil/manage-this-node-proxy/Readme.md

 Enhancements
 --------------
 * RBAC is coming
+* API to add services
 * Docker/swarm generated config (maybe embedded in the application)
-* additional static pages (because i need it)
+* Additional static pages (because i need it)

 SECURITY FEATURES
 --------------
-Be carefull, due to some "difficulties" to allow usage of selfsigned certificates, i use the following environment settings
+Be careful, due to some "difficulties" to allow usage of selfsigned certificates on backend, I use the following environment settings

 ```node
 process.env['NODE_TLS_REJECT_UNAUTHORIZED'] = 0
 ```